Surfshark vs Atlas VPN

 Even services that look and operate in similar ways can be extremely different under the hood.
 That’s why it was so important for us to accurately document every feature, specification, and tool Surfshark and AtlasVPN had to offer.
 Below, you’ll find a few of the most important areas we examined, and what we looked for in each of them:

-• Network: First off, we take a look at how many servers a provider has and, more importantly, where they’re located.
+• Network: We look at how many servers a provider has and where they’re located.
 A higher number of supported countries is better, since this increases the amount of available content and theoretically means a lower distance to the nearest server.

-• Performance and reliability: We perform regular speed tests on leading VPN providers to better track their performance over time.
-To account for the inherently random nature of the internet, we run nine tests (using three servers at three times of day) for each before averaging the results.
-This approach ensures that VPNs with inconsistent speeds don’t manage to slip through.
+• Performance: We perform regular speed tests on VPNs to track their performance over time.
+This involves running nine tests per service and averaging the results so that VPNs with inconsistent speeds don’t manage to slip through.

 • Cloaking ability: VPN-blocking systems are used by public hotspot owners, repressive governments, and even popular streaming services.
 We test providers against some of the most stubborn, like Netflix and BBC iPlayer, as well as checking to see if they work in places like China.

-• Security and privacy: Among other things, we look for the presence of industry-standard encryption, support for major connection protocols, kill switches, leak prevention tools, and a no-logs policy.
+• Security and privacy: We look for industry-standard encryption, support for major connection protocols, kill switches, leak prevention tools, and a no-logs policy.
 We also take a look at VPNs’ audit histories since these provide proof of their privacy claims.

 • User-friendliness: We’re big fans of anything that makes a service easier to use.
 This might be task-specific servers, 24/7 live chat, or simply having apps for a wide range of platforms.

-• Price: Although this shouldn’t be the only thing you base your decision on, it is still very important.
-We’ll always let you know if there’s a free plan, trial, money-back guarantee, or discount code available so you can keep the cost as low as possible.
+• Price: We’ll always let you know if there’s a free plan, trial, money-back guarantee, or discount code available so you can keep the cost as low as possible.

 Looking for more info?
 Our VPN testing methodology post explains exactly how our team puts services through their paces.